 How to Get to Royal National Park

-We go into detail about how to get to the track’s starting point for each specific walk (click through the links above), but generally speaking there are three access points to get into Royal National Park… well, four if you include the ferry (which we highly recommend).
+We go into detail about how to get to the track’s starting point for each specific walk (click through the links above), but generally speaking there are four access points to get into Royal National Park.

 The park is in southern Sydney, so assuming you’re coming from the city centre, you’re heading to near Sutherland.